pyblish/pyblish-deadline/README.md

 In a publish with instances that has orders like; ```Write1.order = 1``` and ```Write2.order = 2```, ```Write2``` will be dependent on ```Write1``` as ```Write1``` has a lower order value.

 This works for multiple dependencies as well.
 So in the case of; ```Write1.order = 1```, ```Write2.order = 1``` and ```Write3.order = 2```, ```Write3``` will be dependent on ```Write1``` and ```Write2```.

+**auxiliaryFiles**

+You can optionally submit scene files with a job submission called auxiliary files.
+This is a list of file paths.

 **Event Plugins**